NobitaNoobie/hrmsProject/hrmsApp/MIDDLEWARES.markdown

 `

 get_response is called just like nested functions.
 Note that the ThirdMiddleware is not called at all.
 This is because it was not nested within SecondMiddleware because we did not use the get_response.

+WHAT IS TEMPLATE RESPONSE?
+Template Response is a subclass of SimpleTemplateResponse that knows about the current HttpRequest.